loversjain/bank-app/README.md

-# Small Banking Application

-Welcome to the Small Banking Application!
-This application is developed using the Laravel framework and provides basic banking functionalities such as registration, login, cash deposit, cash withdrawal, cash transfer, account statement, and logout.

-## Features

-- **Registration:** Create a new account with email id and password.
-- **Login:** Log in to the application.
-- **Inbox/Home:** Display account information.
-- **Cash Deposit:** Deposit some amount into the logged-in account.
-- **Cash Withdrawal:** Withdraw some amount from the logged-in account.
-- **Cash Transfer:** Transfer some amount from the logged-in account to another using email id.
-- **Account Statement:** View the account statement.
-- **Logout:** Log out from the application.

-## Technologies Used

-- Laravel Framework
-- PHP
-- HTML
-- CSS (Styling framework: [mention framework if used])

-## Installation

-To run the Small Banking Application locally, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
-2. Navigate to the project directory: `cd small-banking-application`
-3. Install dependencies: `composer install`
-4. Set up the environment configuration: Rename `.env.example` to `.env` and configure database settings.
-5. Generate application key: `php artisan key:generate`
-6. Run migrations: `php artisan migrate`
-7. Start the Laravel development server: `php artisan serve`
-8. Access the application in your web browser at `http://localhost:8000`

-## Contributing
+# Small Banking Application 😊

+This is a small banking application built with PHP using the Laravel framework.
+It allows users to perform various banking operations such as registration, login, cash deposit, cash withdrawal, cash transfer, account statement viewing, and logout.

+## Features 🚀

+1. **Registration**: Users can create a new account with their email id and password.
+2. **Login**: Existing users can log in to their accounts securely.
+3. **Inbox/Home**: Users can view their account information.
+4. **Cash Deposit**: Users can deposit some amount into their accounts.
+5. **Cash Withdrawal**: Users can withdraw some amount from their accounts.
+6. **Cash Transfer**: Users can transfer some amount from their account to another user's account using email id.
+7. **Account Statement**: Users can view their account statements to track their transactions.
+8. **Logout**: Users can securely logout from their accounts.

+## Routes 🛣️

+- **Authentication Routes**:
+  - `POST /login`: Endpoint to login.
+  - `POST /register`: Endpoint to register a new account.
+  - `POST /logout`: Endpoint to logout.
+  - `POST /refresh`: Endpoint to refresh authentication token.

+- **Transaction Routes**:
+  - `POST /deposit`: Endpoint to deposit cash.
+  - `POST /withdraw`: Endpoint to withdraw cash.
+  - `POST /transfer`: Endpoint to transfer cash.
+  - `GET /statement`: Endpoint to view account statement.

+- **Home Route**:
+  - `GET /home`: Endpoint to view home/inbox.

+## Installation ⚙️

+1. Clone the repository: `git clone <repository-url>`
+2. Install dependencies: `composer install`
+3. Set up database configurations in `.env` file
+4. Run migrations: `php artisan migrate`
+5. Serve the application: `php artisan serve`

+## Usage 📝

+1. Register a new account using `/register` endpoint.
+2. Log in to your account using `/login` endpoint.
+3. Perform banking operations such as deposit, withdrawal, transfer, and view statement using respective endpoints.
+4. Log out using `/logout` endpoint.

+## Contribution 🤝

 Contributions are welcome!
-If you'd like to contribute to the Small Banking Application, please follow these steps:

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request
+Feel free to open issues and pull requests.

-## License
+## License 📄

-This project is licensed under the [FREE].
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.